• Focus

 Download PPT Slides

-TItle Page GPRS 4
+NCII GPRS 4

-NCII GPRS 4: Key Decisions for Colleges Transforming the Student Experience through Guided Pathways (Fall 2019)
+Key Decisions for Colleges Transforming the Student Experience through Guided Pathways (Fall 2019)

-While it is true that every college is on a unique improvement journey that has a multi-year history — and colleges serve different student populations — in working with hundreds of colleges across the county we have observed that colleges must wrestle with the same fundamental decisions about how to optimize the student experience under a guided pathways framework.
-In response to this, NCII & Friends have identified a list of key decisions we see as truly vital to transforming the student experience under a guided pathways framework.
+While it is true that every college is on a unique improvement journey that has a multi-year history — and colleges serve different student populations — in working with hundreds of colleges across the country, we have observed that colleges must wrestle with the same fundamental decisions about how to optimize the student experience under a guided pathways framework.
+In response to this, NCII and its partners have identified a list of key decisions we see as truly vital to transforming the student experience under a guided pathways framework.
 We offer these decisions not as a exhaustive checklist but to serve as a guide and a point of departure to help colleges with their planning and implementation of a transformed student experience.

 Download GPRS #4